Fertility and leukaemia treatments

 Discuss any worries you have about infertility with your doctor before treatment starts.
 They will tell you if there are any options open to you.

-Rotunda IVF at the Rotunda Hospital in Dublin provides a service where eggs or sperm can be frozen for later use.
-With a fast-growing (acute) leukaemia like AML or ALL, treatment normally needs to start quickly to get the disease under control, so there may not be time to freeze eggs or sperm, especially with eggs, as this process can take a few weeks.
+SIMS IVF Clinic provides a service where eggs or sperm can be frozen for later use.
+This service is paid for by the clinic and the HSE.
+With a fast-growing (acute) leukaemia like AML or ALL, treatment normally needs to start quickly to get the disease under control, so there may not be time to freeze eggs or sperm, especially eggs, as this process can take a few weeks.
+For more information, visit www.sims.ie/oncology-patients

 For more information